JuliaEarth/GeoStats.jl/docs/src/index.md

-[GeoStats.jl](https://github.com/JuliaEarth/GeoStats.jl) is an attempt to bring together bleeding-edge research in the geostatistics community into a comprehensive framework for geospatial modeling, as well as to empower researchers and practioners with a toolkit for fast assessment of different modeling approaches.
+[GeoStats.jl](https://github.com/JuliaEarth/GeoStats.jl) is an attempt to bring together bleeding-edge research in the geostatistics community into a comprehensive framework for geospatial modeling, as well as to empower researchers and practitioners with a toolkit for fast assessment of different modeling approaches.

 The design of this project is the result of many years developing geostatistical